Tuesday, August 9, 2022

 The success of the movie allowed Newton-John to change her squeaky-clean image.
 Beginning with her next album, "Totally Hot", the cover featured the singer in black leather, while its songs had a more contemporary and edgier pop sound.
 After "Grease", she starred in several more big-budget movies, such as "Xanadu", with Hollywood legend Gene Kelly in his final screen role.
 Though the film wasn't successful, its soundtrack sold well and spawned a No. 1 hit of "Magic".
 She reteamed with Travolta again for 1983's "Two of the Kind", which failed to recapture their spark from "Grease".
 In 1981, she released a single, "Physical", a dance number with suggestive lyrics, which took her sexier persona a step further.
 Although banned by several radio stations, it was her biggest hit, spending ten weeks atop the Billboard Hot 100.
 During her lengthy career, Newton-John sold a million albums, more than ten and won four Grammy Awards.

 Despite the successes of her career, she faced health issues and tragedy.
-Olivia had to postpone and cancel several tours because she was twice diagnosed with breast cancer, which made her an advocate for this illness.
+Olivia had to delay and cancel several tours because she was twice diagnosed with breast cancer, which made her an advocate for this illness.
 In 2005, her then-boyfriend, Patrick McDermott, disappeared at sea during a fishing trip off the California coast and was never found.
-A mystery unsolved that for years had haunted the singer.
+A mystery unsolved that had haunted the singer for years.

 We'll miss you, Olivia, wherever you are.
 You give us a voice worth listening to on the radio and a performance worth watching.
 Here are the highlights of her films "Grease" and "Xanadu", which contain her singing.